alloy-rs/core/README.md

 - .github/workflows/ci.yml
 -->

+The current MSRV (minimum supported rust version) is 1.81.

-Alloy will keep a rolling MSRV (minimum supported rust version) policy of **at least** 6 months.
-When increasing the MSRV, the new Rust version must have been released at least six months ago.
-The current MSRV is 1.65.0.
+Alloy will keep a rolling MSRV policy of **at least** two versions behind the latest stable release (so if the latest stable release is 1.58, we would support 1.56).

-Note that the MSRV is not increased automatically, and only as part of a minor release.
+Note that the MSRV is not increased automatically, and only as part of a patch (pre-1.0) or minor (post-1.0) release.

 ## Contributing